Opioid Overdose

 The Problem

-- While communities around the country are handing out naloxone to anyone willing to step up and reverse an overdose, the only people who get alerted when an overdose is reported to 911 are police, fire and EMS.
+- While communities around the country are equipping the public with medications to reverse overdoses, the only people who get alerted when an overdose is reported to 911 are police, fire and EMS.

 - Traditional 911 responders are limited in their ability to refer overdose victims to needed social services